mjordan/islandora_object_clone/README.md

 Apart from these differences, the new object's content model and other RELS-EXT relationships (except for collection membership) are the same as the source object, as are all datastreams other than RELS-EXT, which is rebuilt in the new object.
 RELS-INT is also rebuilt to incorporate relationships associated with datastreams.

+## Extending/customizing this module

+See the islandora_object_clone.api.php file for hooks this module defines.

 ## Maintainer

 * [Mark Jordan](https://github.com/mjordan)